Jordan Rants: Internet Pornography and Children

-Jordan Shares His Concerns About Internet Pornography & Children
+Jordan Shares His Concerns About Internet Pornography and Children

 - 11 years old is a conservative estimate of when children are first exposed to online pornography

 - 90% of children, ages 8-16 year olds have viewed porn on the internet (usually while doing homework)

 - 80% of teenagers 15-17 year olds have been exposed multiple times to hard-core pornography

 Sexuality is a part of life just like food.
 We need both to survive.
 But what will the future hold if children get to form their opinions and ideals based on pornographic images or videos that they happened upon online?
 And if most 10 year old kids are seeing nudity for the first time on a pornography site?